Archive for finances

 My first student loan bill.
 I was like, “how am I going to pay for this?”
 I went to Northwestern because I wanted to be a director.
 When I graduated I did what most kids do: I went to LA and became a waiter.
 My father couldn’t fathom how I could go to school then wait tables.
 I felt bad and eventually came home and got a job working as a supervisor at a factory where my mother was employed.
 I got a good taste of business there.
 I enjoyed motivating people and I liked competing.
 I gravitated towards marketing because it coupled my practical and creative sides.

-finance Blogger S. Tia Brown Interviews Boost Mobile President Matt Carter
+Finance Blogger S. Tia Brown Interviews Boost Mobile President Matt Carter

 When did your dreams change from wanting to be a mail man, or a job similar to your role models growing up?